The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 01227 272672 – www.marinewhitstable.co.uk

-The Marine is a local hotel overlooking Tankerton Slopes, with restaurant and bar food.
+The Marine Hotel overlooks Tankerton Slopes.
+It serves both restaurant and bar food.
 It uses lots of local and sustainably-sourced ingredients.
-Because food is fresh-cooked to order, there is lots of flexibility to cater for allergies and intolerance.
+Because food is fresh-cooked to order, there is lots of flexibility to cater for allergies and intolerances.
 The menu is varied and changes seasonally and according to available ingredients.
 Staff are trained regularly in food safety and cross contamination.

 Chips are gluten free – SEPARATE FRYER (although they can’t do gluten free batter or pasta).
 Nonetheless, they are able to provide gluten free bread, breakfast sausages, gravy, sauces, etc.